cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/ROUTER.md

     proof: CommitmentProof,
     proofHeight: Height,
     sourceConnectionHops: [Identifier], //ordered from source up to self.
 It starts from 0.
-    destConnectionHops: [Identifier] //ordered from dest up to self.
-It starts from 0.
 ) {
     previousHopConnectionId = sourceConnectionHops[len(sourceConnectionHops)-1]
     connection = getConnection(previousHopConnectionId)